BMW-InnovationLab/BMW-YOLOv4-Inference-API-GPU/README.md

-# YOLOv3 Darknet GPU Inference API
+# YOLOv4-v3 Darknet GPU Inference API

-This is a repository for an object detection inference API using the Yolov3 Darknet framework.
+This is a repository for an object detection inference API using the Yolov4 and  Yolov3  Darknet framework.

+This Repository has also backward compatibility for state of the art Yolov3 models.

 This repo is based on [AlexeyAB darknet repository](https://github.com/AlexeyAB/darknet).

 The inference REST API works on GPU.
 It's supported only on Linux Operating systems.

-Models trained using our training Yolov3 repository can be deployed in this API.
+Models trained using our training automation Yolov3 and Yolov4  repository can be deployed in this API.
 Several object detection models can be loaded and used at the same time.

 ![predict image](./docs/4.gif)